 What taxes will you have to pay as a freelancer in Spain?

-Before starting the step-by-step legal process to register as a freelancer, this section is going to be essential.
+Before starting the step-by-step legal process to become an autonomo in Spain, this section is going to be essential.

 If you are able to understand what your three main responsibilities will be as a freelancer in the country, you will know exactly why you’ll need to go through all the corresponding legal steps.